About us

 Why 12 Willows?

-When we moved into our current home in Maine, we discovered a quiet row of willows along the edge of the property.
+When we moved into our Maine home, we found a row of willows along the edge of the property.
 We hadn’t planted them.
 They were just there—tangled, windblown, doing their own thing.

-12 Willows Press was named after those initial willows because they reminded me of the kind of stories I care most about: the ones that grow unexpectedly, take root in unlikely places, and stay with you long after the wind dies down.
+That felt right.
+The best stories are like that too.
+They grow unexpectedly, take root in unlikely places, and stay with you long after the wind dies down.

-When you buy directly from our site, you’re helping support our writers, sustain ethical publishing, and invest in stories that matter—not just stories that sell.
+Buying directly from our site supports our writers, sustains ethical publishing, and invests in stories that matter—not just stories that sell.

 We’re not trying to change the whole world.
 Just our little corner of it.